PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 ./safe "Anyway.
 Here it is:"

 ```
 The above is a small sample of what I tried lol.
 Finally after a long time, I got lucky and tried `./safe 131333`.
 The only reason I thought to try this was looking at all the other flags.
 None of the other flags contained numbers.

+My screenshot got messed up here but below the image is the full content from running `./safe 131333`

 ![Optional Text](/Rickdiculously%20Easy/_resources/a932636ee913450eb6a3bfa08c8ca6fb.png)